drshahizan/software-engineering/proposal/submission/sec01/Group_Limapuluh/readme.md

 <li>Sprint Retrospective: This phase involves reviewing the sprint process and identifying areas for improvement.
 The activities include discussing what went well and what didn't, identifying the root causes of problems, and planning for the next sprint.
 The duration of this phase is one week, and the project manager is responsible for overseeing the activities.</li>

-<h3>The testing methodologies for this project include functional, usability, and performance testing.
+The testing methodologies for this project include functional, usability, and performance testing.
 Project management practices will include daily stand-up meetings, sprint planning, and retrospectives.
-Quality assurance processes will include code reviews, automated testing, and user acceptance testing.</h3>
+Quality assurance processes will include code reviews, automated testing, and user acceptance testing.

-<h3>In conclusion, the Agile software process model is an ideal choice for the proposed Student Feedback Management System.
-Its flexible and iterative approach, combined with effective project management practices and quality assurance processes, will ensure the timely delivery of a high-quality and user-friendly feedback management system.</h3>
+In conclusion, the Agile software process model is an ideal choice for the proposed Student Feedback Management System.
+Its flexible and iterative approach, combined with effective project management practices and quality assurance processes, will ensure the timely delivery of a high-quality and user-friendly feedback management system.
 </ul>

 ### 6. Budget: